Promoting Smart Growth & Regional Planning

 To be eligible, your city or town must already own its existing streetlights, and commit to OR have completed a streetlight audit.

-Learn more from this or by contacting MAPC's Energy Coordinator, Patrick Roche at firstname.lastname@example.org or 617-933-0790.
+Learn more by downloading this overview flyer or contacting MAPC's Energy Coordinator, Patrick Roche at email@example.com or 617-933-0790.
 You can also watch our kick-off webinar with lots of details about the program, case studies of two municipalities, and tips from the utilities on incentives.

 LEARN MORE ABOUT OUR WORK